 Greece is on almost everyone’s bucket list, but as a country that’s comprised of anywhere between 1400 and 10,000 islands depending on who you ask, how do you have any idea where to go or what to do?

 Let me tell you what I wish I knew.
-You don’t need to spend more than 1-2 days in Athens, as it looks like any other European capitol and unfortunately way less clean.
+You don’t need to spend more than 1-2 days in Athens, as it looks like any other European capital and unfortunately way less clean.
 Who knew there were so many cigarette butts at the Parthenon?
 It’s a World Wonder for crying out loud.
-The islands though, even more beautiful in person.
+The islands though, even more beautiful in person (and Turkey’s were equally as impressive).
 Here are some tips to help you plan the ultimate Greek escape that I wish I had.

 You don’t need a tour group or a cruise ship to get around.